quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {{!RFC6839}}.

 In accordance with {{Section 8.1 of !RFC8259}}, JSON files are required to use UTF-8 both for the file itself and the string values it contains.
-In addition, all qlog field names in a JSON serialization MUST be lowercase.
+In addition, all qlog field names MUST be lowercase when serialized to JSON.

 In order to serialize CDDL-based qlog event and data structure definitions to JSON, the official CDDL-to-JSON mapping defined in